 ASSESSMENT OF STUDENT LEARNING

 Assessment of Student Leaning is an integral part of the education process at NCCC.
 NCCC has a genuine interest in continuing an ongoing assessment of student learning as a way of measuring its success in meeting its mission and enhancing its academic programs.
 Student input constitutes the critical source of assessment data.
 All students will be expected at various junctures during their educational career at NCCC to contribute to the assessment program by completing surveys, standardized tests, and exit interviews as required by their curriculum.

 Student cell phones and pagers must be turned off or set to silent setting during class time.
 Faculty may approve an exception to this policy.
 Course syllabi often identify a cell phone policy.
 Students are required to follow this policy when attending these classes.

 The first diploma is free of charge but any additional copies are $15.00 per diploma and must be paid before it can be ordered.

 All degree-seeking students or students enrolling in a math or English course must provide placement test scores before enrolling in classes.
-ACT, SAT, ASSET and COMPASS are all acceptable placement tests.
-Students without placement scores on file will be given the COMPASS or ASSET.
+ACT, SAT, ASSET and ACCUPLACER are all acceptable placement tests.
+Students without placement scores on file will be given the ACCUPLACER test.
 The placement scores will be used to place students in appropriate math, reading, and writing courses.